ocornut/imgui/docs/README.md

 **The core of Dear ImGui is self-contained within a few platform-agnostic files** which you can easily compile in your application/engine.
 They are all the files in the root folder of the repository (imgui*.cpp, imgui*.h).

 **No specific build process is required**.
-You can add the .cpp files to your existing project.
+You can add the .cpp files into your existing project.

-You will need a backend to integrate Dear ImGui in your app.
-The backend passes mouse/keyboard/gamepad inputs and variety of settings to Dear ImGui, and is in charge of rendering the resulting vertices. **Backends for a variety of graphics api and rendering platforms** are provided in the [backends/](https://github.com/ocornut/imgui/tree/master/backends) folder, along with example applications in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.
+You will need a backend to integrate Dear ImGui into your app.
+The backend passes mouse/keyboard/gamepad inputs and a variety of settings to Dear ImGui and is in charge of rendering the resulting vertices. **Backends for a variety of graphics API and rendering platforms** are provided in the [backends/](https://github.com/ocornut/imgui/tree/master/backends) folder, along with example applications in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.
 See the [Integration](#integration) section of this document for details.
 You may also create your own backend.
 Anywhere where you can render textured triangles, you can render Dear ImGui.

-After Dear ImGui is setup in your application, you can use it from \_anywhere\_ in your program loop:
+After Dear ImGui is set up in your application, you can use it from \_anywhere\_ in your program loop:

 Code:
 ```cpp